Nottingham-CTU/Advanced-Reports/README.md

   instrument
   * Append *&as_image=1* to the report URL to retrieve as an image.
   * Access rights are still enforced, so reports may not be visible if embedded in surveys.
+* **Allow API access** \* determines whether the report can be accessed using the API
+  * Note that the Advanced Reports API is separate from the REDCap API and uses its own per-report API keys.
+  * The API key has to be sent as the value of the `api_key` field in a HTTP POST request.
+  * Administrators have the option (in the module system settings) to prohibit non-administrators from saving reports where API access is enabled.

 \* only available on some report types